-The City adopted a five-year budget for the second time with the 2022 Budget Process.
-The 2022 Budget and 2023 - 2026 Forecast ties directly back to City Council's five-year strategic plan.
-The City has a solid residential and business tax base, which continues to grow and expand, and income tax revenue has increased significantly over the last several years and projects to increase again in 2022.
-The 2022 expenditures increased from 2021 budget levels mainly due to an increase in significant capital projects and infrastructure improvements as per City Council's direction in the five-year strategic plan.
-City Council wants to continue to maintain the current service levels to the residents of the City and they will continue to monitor revenue streams for 2022 - 2026 and if necessary, adjust projects and expenditures accordingly.
+The City adopted a five-year budget for the second time with the 2023 Budget Process.
+The 2023 Budget and 2024 - 2027 Forecast ties directly back to City Council's five-year strategic plan.
+The City has a solid residential and business tax base, which continues to grow and expand, and income tax revenue has increased significantly over the last several years and projects to increase again in 2023.
+The 2023 expenditures increased from 2022 budget levels mainly due to an increase in significant capital projects and infrastructure improvements as per City Council's direction in the five-year strategic plan.
+City Council wants to continue to maintain the current service levels to the residents of the City while reinvesting in several significant projects such as Uptown, Stubbs Park, Benham's Grove, and the I-675/Wilmington Pike Interchange.
+They will continue to monitor revenue streams for 2023 - 2027 and if necessary, adjust projects and expenditures accordingly.